People are also watching

-A brow lift is a surgical procedure used to rejuvenate the forehead and brow region and give the whole area a more youthful and alert appearance.
+A brow lift rejuvenates the forehead and brow region, giving the whole area a more youthful and alert appearance.

 A browlift can be achieved through a range of techniques.
 The traditional coronal brow lift involves making a long incision from ear to ear, within or in front of the hairline.
 Recovery time for this technique is often longer due to the size of the incision.

 My preferred technique when performing a brow lift is an endoscopic approach.
 This is a minimal access technique, which is performed by using a video device and special instruments which are placed through small incisions made within the hairline.

 This allows the tissue and muscle beneath the skin to be repositioned or altered to correct the source of visible creases in the forehead.
 It will also re-suspend the brow to a more youthful position.
 Recovery time for this technique is much faster than the coronal technique.

 An alternate technique for forehead rejuvenation is a lateral brow lift.
 I use this procedure in select patients who have hooding of the outer aspect of the eyebrow only.
 A short incision is made in the temporal hairline to access the lateral brow and the retaining ligaments are released, with the lateral brow being re-suspended.
 A lateral brow lift is usually combined with a chemical brow lift of the medial brow; that is, the use of anti-wrinkle injections.

 How long does it take to recover from a brow lift?

 Recovery time is often longer for a traditional coronal browlift than it is for a endoscopic brow or lateral brow lift due to the size of the incision.
 Your forehead may be taped and your head may be loosely wrapped with a bandage to minimise swelling and bruising.

 Initial wound healing may take five to 10 days, at which time your sutures will be removed.
 You will be ready to return to work and normal activity around this time.